 \begin{definition} \rm A current $R$ of order 0 on $X$ is said to be {\it a quasi-continuous current or quasi-continuous form} if it vanishes outside some open set $W_R\Subset X$ and is given on that open set by a continuous form $\Theta$ which is also an $L^1$ form.
 The open set of points $x\in W_R$ such that $\Theta(x)\not=0$ is called {\it an essential support} of $R$. \end{definition}

 Note that the essential support of $R$ depends on the choice of $\Theta$ and $W_R$; it is unique up to a set of zero Lebesgue measure.
 If $T$ is a current of order 0 and if $R$ is as above, we can define the current $T\wedge R$ on $W_R$.
 If this wedge-product has finite mass, we can extend it by 0 to a current on $X$ that we still denote by $T\wedge R$.
 The wedge-products we will consider below satisfy this property.
-We will estimate it mass not in term of the $L^\infty$ norm of $R$.
+We will estimate their mass not in terms of the $L^\infty$ norm of $R$, as is usual.